finnglink/i2c2midi_w_backpack/README.md

 ### A fork of the original i2c2midi, converting it to a backpack expander based on a wireless-capable MCU (ESP32 planned, currently nRF52840)

+## disclaimer ‼️

+I'm a rookie programmer, so use with caution.
+Code contains not-yet documented sections and is missing credits.

 ## roadmap

 - port code to nRF52840 ✅